Explanation-Guided Fair Federated Learning for Transparent 6G RAN Slicing: Explanation-Guided FL for Transparent Traffic Drop Prediction

 \subsection{Feature Masking}

 To improve the faithfulness of the generated attributions, we introduce a novel approach to guide the following training.
 Specifically, we generate model's masked predictions, $\tilde{p}_{k,n}^{(i)}$, using the masked inputs, $\tilde{\mathbf{x}}_{k,n}^{(i)}$.
-Specifically, previously generated attributions score are used to select the lowest important features of each input samples and masking it with zero padding.
+Specifically, previously generated attributions score are used to select the lowest important features of each input sample and masking it with zero padding.
+Such masked dataset is employed only for evaluating the trustworthiness of the model, while the original, unmasked dataset is used during the optimization stage shown in Fig. \ref{block}.
+This ensures that the model gains knowledge from the entire, unaltered collection of features, avoiding any loss of essential data throughout the training process.

-In this respect, the \emph{explanation-guided Mapper} at stage 5 of Fig. 2 starts by selecting the lowest important features of each input sample based on their attributions which is collected from stage 4 and replace them with zero padding and after that new model output has generated.
+In this respect, the \emph{explanation-guided Mapper} at stage 5 of Fig. \ref{block} starts by selecting the lowest important features of each input sample based on their attributions which is collected from stage 4 and replace them with zero padding and after that new model output has generated.
 Finally this output are directly going to Divergence module.